bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-04-covered-california-marketplace-integration.md

 ### Project Description

-An in-house-built, pre-existing payment portal tokenizes and processes payments for various health insurance carriers selling coverage on the Heathcare.gov "Federal Marketplace".
+We had an existing payment portal that tokenized and processed payments for various health insurance carriers selling coverage on the Heathcare.gov "Federal Marketplace".

 A good half of the states under the Affordable Healthcare Act have elected to run their own [state-based marketplaces](http://kff.org/health-reform/state-indicator/state-health-insurance-marketplace-types/) instead.

-The payment portal was initially designed around the strict standards of that Federal Marketplace, which state-based marketplaces do not have to follow.
+This payment portal was designed initially around the strict standards of that Federal Marketplace, which state-based marketplaces do not have to follow.

-To scale the payment portal to any number of state-based marketplaces, it had to:
+To scale this payment portal to any number of state-based marketplaces, it had to:

 - Accept any request type, not just Healthcare.gov-formatted SAML XML
 - Configure client-specific features and customizations